 There are also quite a few scenes where the emotions of the characters are so downplayed from how they would be realistically it just cripples the drama.
 Even besides the omnipresent "battle is not scary" crap, Luke should have had some kind of cognition while he was facing Vader in the cave ("WTF is happening?
 How is Vader here?
 Should I run and get Yoda's help?"), or while he was hanging on that little beam at the bottom of Cloud City ("Shit, I can't believe I chose to come here with Ben and Yoda both telling me this was a bad idea!
 Look where it got me!").
 But nope.
 He's just blank the entire time.

-I also think that C3P0's incessant dialogue did vastly more harm than good.
-Every time a scene is supposed to be intense and exciting we have C3P0 yelling about how much he doubts R2's abilities, or some shit like that.
+I also think that C-3PO's incessant dialogue did vastly more harm than good.
+Every time a scene is supposed to be intense and exciting we have C-3PO yelling about how much he doubts R2's abilities, or some shit like that.

 Episode VI: Return of the Jedi

 In the scene where Luke talks to Ben and Yoda about Vader being his father, it's not believable that he was that hung up about it.
-Like come on, he's a galactic tyrant, he kills innocent people, you have to take him down, period.
-Besides, Luke didn't grow up with Vader and had never even spoken to him prior to their battle.
-He doesn't know anything about his father as a person, so it's unrealistic that he felt so strongly about having to fight him.
+Luke didn't grow up with Vader and had never even spoken to him prior to their battle.
+He doesn't know anything about his father as a person except the long list of atrocities, so it's unrealistic that he felt so strongly about having to fight him.
 The reluctance was just shoehorned in to pander to an audience that has an unjustified belief that one ought to treat one's family differently than one would ought to treat any other person who took the same actions.

 Please retcon the Ewoks and everything about them out of existence.
 They're little teddy bears who take down high-tech armed and armored soldiers with sticks and spears.
 It just makes the stormtroopers even more of a joke than they already were.
 Far more importantly, the scene where the Ewoks capture and incarcerate the heroes - and even plan to eat Han! - and are still portrayed as goodguys.
 They must have known the heroes were people.
 There's no defending it.
 The Ewoks are evil.